 A Clark County Animal Control officer can declare a dog dangerous if – on two separate occasions in an 18-month period – the dog:

-But dogs will not be classified as dangerous for only behaving menacingly towards or biting another animal that – or person who – either:
+Though dogs will not be classified as dangerous for only behaving menacingly towards or biting another animal that – or person who – either:

 Also, police dogs (K-9s) may bite without being declared dangerous.
 Note that dog owners/keepers can request a hearing to contest the dog’s dangerous designation.
-But this hearing must be requested within 72 hours of the person receiving notice of the dangerous designation.1
+Though this hearing must be requested within 72 hours of the person receiving notice of the dangerous designation.1

 In general, it is unlawful for people to knowingly possess, shelter, own, or to transfer ownership of, a dangerous dog within unincorporated Clark County.
-But there is an exception where people may keep dangerous dogs if all of the following ten conditions are met:
+Though there is an exception where people may keep dangerous dogs if all of the following ten conditions are met:

 Animal Control’s denial of a right to transfer a dangerous dog can be reviewed at a hearing.